dyllcoll/DemoQuizApp/README.md

    |   |-- questions.js   # This consists of multiple quesitons each with one correct answer and three wrong answers.
    |   |-- quizApp.js     # This consists of the timer, button functions, and score.
    |
-   | - .gitignore         # This file is empty im not sure why.
+   | - .gitignore         # Used to tell Git which files and directories to ignore when commiting the repository.
    | - index.html         # This is the landing page that creates all of the visual elements.

 # Setup Instructions